binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 #### Physical

-If there is no internet access from the targets environment, physical media can be utilised.
+If there is no Internet access from the targets environment, physical media can be utilised.
 We discussed this in the Infectious Media subsection of Identify Risks of the People chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers/).

 #### Mobile Phone Data

-In most cases, everyone carries at least one mobile phone capable of connecting to the internet via their cellular provider, obviously this bypasses any rules that the target organisation has in place.
+In most cases, everyone carries at least one mobile phone capable of connecting to the Internet via their cellular provider, obviously this bypasses any rules that the target organisation has in place.
 Data can be easily exfiltrated directly from mobile devices, or via their access point feature if enabled.
 Bluetooth offers a similar functionality.

 An attacker has options such as using staff members phones, or if they can get a phone to within wireless access coverage of a computer with a wireless interface that has data to be exfiltrated, then they just need to make the access point switch.
 This could be done during a lunch break.

 #### DNS, SSH

-In the case of very security conscious environments, where few users have any access to the internet, and those that do have, the access is indirect via a very restrictive proxy.
+In the case of very security conscious environments, where few users have any access to the Internet, and those that do have, the access is indirect via a very restrictive proxy.

-If a user has any internet access from a machine on the internal network, then you can probably leverage DNS.
+If a user has any Internet access from a machine on the internal network, then you can probably leverage DNS.

-If a `ping` command is sent from the internal machine, this may produce a `timed out` result, but before the `ping` can be attempted, a DNS query must be satisfied.
+If a `ping` command is sent from the internal machine, this may produce a `timed out` result, but before the `ping` can be resolved, a DNS query must be satisfied.

 {linenos=off, lang=bash}
-    ping google.comm
+    ping google.co.nz
-    PING google.com (216.58.220.110) 56(84) bytes of data.
+    PING google.co.nz (172.217.25.163) 56(84) bytes of data.

     # Here, the command will print: